Holding steady, if tired. Back to wearing flannel, and happy as a flannel-clad clam about it.

 The table is solid wood, well-worn, and completely covered by half-dismantled laptops, bare PCBs, and sheaves of notes about them.

-You recognize an X230, happily chugging along in the middle of the table, a T450, and an X201 - someone must like her thinkpads.
-A clamshell gameboy is sitting nearby.
+You recognize an X230, happily chugging along in the middle of the table, a P52, and an X201 - someone must like her thinkpads.
+A PDA is propped up on a docking station plugged into the laptop, and what looks like a clamshell gameboy is sitting nearby.

 In a clearing

 You are standing in a clearing in the woods.
 A paved path leads to a small cottage, its garden enclosed by low stone walls.

 The trees are baring their branches, and their red and brown leaves cover the ground, crunching underfoot and rustling in the breeze.

 The air is crisp, and the sun is starting to set.
 A thin plume of smoke rises invitingly out of the cottage's chimney.